HealthRex/CDSS/scripts/DevWorkshop/GoogleCloudPlatform/readme.md

 ### PART ONE:
 1. [Navigate to google cloud](https://console.cloud.google.com/) make sure you are logged in Stanford (google)
-2. Go to Mininc Clinical Decisions
+2. Go to Mining Clinical Decisions
 3. Go to Saved Queries and click on Project Queries for DevWorkshop